pyroboots/ingot/docs/docs/block.md

 ## Full Example

-See `DenseLasagnaBlock.cs` in the [`ingot.Example`](../ingot.Example) project for a working block that combines states, permutations, material instances, and the trait system.
+See `DenseLasagnaBlock.cs` in the [`ingot.Example`](../ingot.Example) project for a working block that combines states, permutations, and material instances.

 ## Tips & Gotchas